An introduction to electromagnetism

 Classical waves

 In the classical view, light is understood as electromagnetic waves propagating through empty space at the speed of light.
-These waves consist of oscillating electric and magnetic fields that move at right angles to each other and to the direction of propagation.
-This wave-like behaviour of light helps explain phenomena such as reflection, refraction, and polarisation.
-Classical electromagnetism does not deal with photons, the particle aspect of light that arises in quantum mechanics.
+These waves consist of oscillating electric and magnetic fields, oriented at right angles to each other and to the direction of propagation.
+This wave-like behaviour explains phenomena such as reflection, refraction, polarisation, and interference.
+Classical electromagnetism does not address photons, the quantum mechanical particle aspect of light.

 Deterministic nature of interactions

 In classical electromagnetism, interactions between charged particles and fields are deterministic.
-This means that Maxwell’s equations enable precise predictions of the behaviour of electric and magnetic fields, as well as the forces they exert.
+Maxwell’s equations allow precise predictions of how electric and magnetic fields behave and the forces they exert.

 Continuous interaction

-In classical electromagnetism, the electromagnetic force is conceived as a continuous interaction across both space and time.
-As a result, electric and magnetic fields are described as being composed of continuous lines of force, which change smoothly and predictably over distance and time.
-These lines allow for the uninterrupted transmission of electromagnetic effects, such as visible light and radio waves, without abrupt jumps or steps.
+The electromagnetic force is conceived as a continuous interaction across space and time.
+Electric and magnetic fields are represented by continuous lines of force, which change smoothly and predictably over distance and time.
+These lines enable the uninterrupted transmission of electromagnetic effects, such as visible light and radio waves, without abrupt jumps.

-In visualizations of charged objects, both electric and magnetic fields are represented by these field lines that together indicate the direction and strength of the force experienced by a positively charged particle introduced into the field.
-This convention is based on patterns observed in iron filings around charged rods, magnets, and current-carrying wires.
-Field lines emanate from positive charges and terminate at negative charges for electric fields, while they form closed loops for magnetic fields, circulating from the north to the south pole of a magnet.
+In visualising fields, field lines depict the direction and strength of the force experienced by a positively charged particle.
+For electric fields, lines emanate from positive charges and terminate at negative charges, while magnetic field lines form closed loops, circulating from the north to the south pole of a magnet.

 Classical laws of physics

-- Gauss’s Law for Electricity: Describes the relationship between electric charge and electric field.
+- Gauss’s Law for Electricity: Electric charges produce electric fields.

-- Faraday’s Law of Induction: Describes how a changing magnetic field induces an electric field.
+- Faraday’s Law of Induction: A changing magnetic field induces an electric field.

-- Ampère’s Law (with Maxwell’s correction): Describes how an oscillating electric field and electric current produce a magnetic field.
+- Ampère’s Law (with Maxwell’s correction): Oscillating electric fields and electric currents generate magnetic fields.

-- Coulomb’s Law: Describes the electrostatic force between two charged particles, dependent on the magnitude of their charges and the distance between them.
+- Coulomb’s Law: Describes the electrostatic force between two charges, directly proportional to their magnitudes and inversely proportional to the square of their distance.

-- Lorentz Force Law: Describes the force on a charged particle moving in electric and magnetic fields.
+- Lorentz Force Law: Explains the force exerted on a charged particle moving through electric and magnetic fields, essential for devices like motors and particle accelerators.

 Quantum Mechanics